 What is Full Coverage Auto Insurance?

-Full coverage auto insurance usually includes complete financial protection, whether the accident is the policyholder’s fault or another driver’s fault.
-States generally do not legally require full coverage auto insurance.
+Full coverage usually includes complete financial protection, whether the accident is the policyholder’s fault or another driver’s fault.
+States generally do not legally require drivers to carry full coverage insurance.
 However, many drivers like to purchase full coverage, so they don’t have to pay out-of-pocket to cover standard car insurance claims.

-Knowing the details of a full coverage auto insurance policy is essential before purchasing it.
-Their structure and availability typically vary.
+Knowing the details of your insurance policy is essential before purchasing it.
 However, most full-coverage auto insurance policies include the following:

 - Liability Insurance: Liability insurance is necessary for most drivers because it provides them with financial protection if they’re responsible for an accident.
 All liability insurance policies cover property damage liability and bodily injury liability.